Wall Street heads for subdued start as Netflix, oil drop

 “Anything related to travel and tourism, those stocks got hit yesterday as investors are looking to start reappraising the timelines in terms of recovering from COVID.”

-Some tech shares and companies that benefited from stay-at-home demand could face further pressure on Wednesday after Netflix Inc (NFLX.O) reported disappointing subscriber growth for its movie streaming service, which sent its shares down 11% in after-hours trading. read more
+Some tech shares and companies that benefited from stay-at-home demand could face further pressure on Wednesday after Netflix Inc reported disappointing subscriber growth for its movie streaming service, which sent its shares down 11% in after-hours trading.

 Investors are closely watching an auction of 20-year U.S. Treasuries later on Wednesday, which will be an important gauge of global demand for fixed income.
 Ahead of the auction results, the yield on benchmark 10-year Treasury notes traded at 1.5714%.